fabianabarril/sampling/02_activities/assignments/a2_survey_design_and_evaluation.md

 Select one of the scenarios below and design a survey to meet the need(s) outlined in the prompt.

-1. In two to three sentences, describe the purpose of your survey
+1. In two to three sentences, describe the purpose of your survey.
 2. Describe your target population, sampling frame, sampling units, and overall sampling strategy.
 3. Write a 5-10 question survey to address your chosen scenario below.